Alvida: Supporting cast

+Production

+First announced in August 2014, the project was directed by Shahzad Kashmiri and starred Imran Abbas, Navin Waqar and Sanam Jung in leading roles.
+The production faced delays due to Abbas's unavailability.
+However, by May 2015, the filming was nearing completion, as revealed by with Jung.

 Broadcast and release

-With Pashto dubbing, the drama serial is currently broadcasting on Hum Pashto 1.
-It started to broadcast in Mauritius on 4 July 2016 on MBC 2.
+With Pashto dubbing, the series broadcast on Hum Pashto 1.
+It broadcast in India on Zindagi in 2024.

-Initially, the serial was available on iflix but later pulled off in 2019.
-It is available on Indian streaming service MX Player.
+It was available on iflix till 2019, and is currently available on Indian streaming service MX Player.

 Awards

 Soundtrack

 The Theme song of Alvida is written by Imran Raza, and composed by Sahir Ali Bagga, while background score is composed by Bilal Allah Ditta.
 The music is a label of Momina Duraid Productions.
 The song is sung by Shafqat Amanat Ali.